zast-ai/issues/README.md

 # Zast.ai Issue Tracker

 Welcome to the zast.ai Issue Tracker repository!
-This repository is dedicated to receiving and storing issues and suggestions from users of the zast.ai vulnerability detection platform.
+This repository is dedicated to receiving and storing issues and suggestions from users of the zast.ai vulnerability assessment platform.

 ## How to Submit an Issue